More than 10% of plant and animal species could go extinct by end of 21st century

 Canada increases biodiversity funding

-Environment minister Steven Guilbeault said their government has pledged to increase the fund by 255 million Canadian dollars (US$186 million) in aid for lower-income countries to help them protect their ecosystems, bringing the total figure to 1.5 billion Canadian dollars annually.
+Canada's environment minister Steven Guilbeault said the government has pledged to increase the fund by 255 million Canadian dollars (US$186 million) in aid for lower-income countries to help them protect their ecosystems, bringing the total figure to 1.5 billion Canadian dollars annually.

 (With inputs from agencies)